mjbrusso/game2dboard/README.md

 # game2dboard

-A graphical user interface for 2d arrays (matrix).
+A quick and easy way to create board games using 2d arrays in Python.

-This Python GUI package aims to easily create board games using 2d arrays.
+This Python GUI package provides a graphical user interface (GUI) for 2d arrays (matrix).

 ## Installation